Programme

 Friday 21 July

-10am-4pm: Special Collections Exhibition at Martyrs’ Kirk, North St. Please take advantage of the extra breaks in today’s schedule to visit!
+10am-4pm: Special Collections Exhibition in the Napier Reading Room at Martyrs’ Kirk, North St.

 9.30-10.30am: Session 8: Interrogating Material Culture (School I)